 A 3D simulation environment means if you’re working with mechanical designs, you can develop and test the electronic elements of your designs work effectively using Flowcode.
 Integration with third-party design packages through support for various file formats, means you can directly import designs and bring them to life.

 E-blocks gives you the ability to prototype your designs using hardware based on a range of PIC, dsPIC, ARM or AVR microcontrollers.
-E-blocks are a suite of development boards and downstream peripheral boards which easily snap together to allow for rapid prototyping of electronic systems.
-Flowcode also supports Arduino through support for AVR microcontrollers.
+E-blocks are a suite of upstream multiprogrammer, downstream peripheral boards and electronic kits which easily snap together to allow for rapid prototyping of electronic systems.
+Flowcode acts as an Arduino IDE through support for AVR microcontrollers.

-With the suite of microcontrollers supported within the software, we can confidently say there is most certainly a solution offering to meet your needs; whether you are developing your first program using an Arduino, or working with powerful systems controlled using a dsPIC 16-bit microcontroller or ARM 32-bit microcontroller.
+With the suite of microcontrollers supported within the software, we can confidently say there is most certainly a solution offering to meet your needs; whether you are PIC programming, getting started with Arduino, or working with powerful systems controlled using a dsPIC 16-bit microcontroller or ARM 32-bit microcontroller.